hazcod/security-slacker/README.md

 ## Instructions

 1. Tag your Falcon hosts with `email/user/company/com` if their email is `user@company.com`.
-2. Download a release of csn
+2. Download a release of css from here.
-3. Create a configuration file
+3. Create a configuration file:

 ```yaml
 slack: